|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bannock bread originated in Scotland and is a flat, often unleavened bread, sometimes described as a giant scone.
 Bannock is most commonly made of oats, as in this recipe, but can also be made with flour, barley, and even ground dried peas.
 Scottish explorers brought bannock bread to North America.
-Today, it is mainly associated with Indigenous peoples in Canadian and is a popular bread to make during wilderness activities.
+Today, it is mainly associated with indigenous peoples in Canada and is a popular bread to make during wilderness activities.